Structural Steel Fabrication

 Structural & Miscellaneous Steel Features

 Structural steel is a highly durable and corrosion resistant metal.
 It is an excellent choice for construction as a lightweight building material.
-Buildings constructed with structural steel have a minimum life span of about 20-30 years if well maintained.
+Buildings constructed with structural steel fabrication have a minimum life span of about 20-30 years if well maintained.

-Structural steel is cost effective and easy to install after fabrication.
+Structural steel is cost effective and easy to install after structural steel fabrication.
 With increased efficiency in the installation process, a considerable amount of money and time is saved.

 We utilize a variety of structural steel shapes specified by our customers.

-We have a variety of structural steel designs that we provide for our clients.
+We have a variety of structural steel designs that we provide for our clients as a leading structural steel fabrication company.
 If one of the designs does not fit with your project, we will happily accept any custom structural steel designs to fit your specific needs.
+Southeastern Construction has been providing structural steel fabrication for over 50 years!

 A W-beam or a wide flange beam, comes in a wide variety of sizes from 4″ tall to 44″ tall.
 This steel beam type has a beam wedge and beam flanges.
 The flanges are the top and bottom members of the structure, while the web is the vertical member that holds the two flanges together.
 Each of the three members that create the beam are flat and straight.
 These beams are commonly used in industrial construction to span between columns and help support the load of the building.
 Many structural steel fabrication companies are familiar with this shape because of its variety of sizes it offers for the construction industry.